ga4gh/vrs/docs/source/terms_and_model.rst

       "type": "CopyNumber"
     }

-.. _OtherVariation:
+.. _UtilityVariation:

-Other Variation
+Utility Variation
 ################

-*Other variation* is a collection of utility :ref:`Variation` subclasses that cannot be constrained to a specific class of biological variation.
+*Utility variation* is a collection of :ref:`Variation` subclasses that cannot be constrained to a specific class of biological variation, but are necessary for some technical applications of VRS.

 .. _Text: